tmax818/phrg-transitioning-from-ruby-to-html/README.md

 ## Ruby As a Tool to Write for the Web

 Why are we taking this short break from Ruby?
-It allows us to write code with an incredibly expressive programming language.
 At some point, we will want to allow others to use our applications, ideally over the web.